jomjohn/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/050-lesson-3-run-queries-on-complex-data-types.md

----
-title: "Lesson 3: Run Queries on Complex Data Types"
+# Lesson 3: Run Queries on Complex Data Types
-date:
-parent: "Learn Drill with the MapR Sandbox"
----
 ## Goal

 This lesson focuses on queries that exercise functions and operators on self-